 My office is perched high on a mountain in Utah with the most amazing views!
 If you'd like to come visit so we can talk strategy, allow me to learn more about your business, get your new project underway and enjoy some of the greatest skiing on earth, I will pay 100% of your airfare!

 Our day will go something like this ...
 I will personally pick you up at the Salt Lake airport and take you to a luxurious Park City Resort.
 The next day we will enjoy a quick breakfast, then work through the morning until you are convinced and excited that we have winning DM copy and a solid creative strategy.
 Then, after a quick lunch, it is off to the slopes to ski or snowboard.
 (Summertime?
 No problem ... we can golf, waterski, wakeboard or just cruise on the nearby lake.)
 Then we'll join my wife for dinner at a fine restaurant of your choice.
 There will be no better use of your expense account!
 Call now for your day of consultation!

 I'm also happy to come to you!
 I feel the the best business relationships are forged in person.
 So I can meet the whole team, and wrap my arms fully around your entire operation.
 The better I can understand your business, industry and prime prospect, the more powerful and compelling the copy I will write.

-I am almost always available to take your call in my office or on my cell phone.
+I’m almost always available to take your call and chat.